 Did you know Eagle County is home to a very rare and beautiful flower?
 In fact, West Avon Preserve is one of the only places in the world you can find the elusive Harrington’s Penstemon.
 Come out to see this rare beauty and learn about the abundant life in the sagebrush community.

-Jessica Foulis from Eagle Valley Land Trust, Mat Pielsticker from Town of Avon, and Nicola Ripley from Betty Ford Alpine Gardens will co-lead a hike on West Avon Preserve teaching about the wildflowers and other plants found in the sagebrush community.
-West Avon Preserve is conserved forever through a valuable partnership between Eagle Valley Land Trust and the Town of Avon
+Jessica Foulis and Brittany Bobola from Eagle Valley Land Trust, as well as Mat Pielsticker from Town of Avon, will co-lead a hike on West Avon Preserve teaching about the wildflowers and other plants found in the sagebrush community.
+West Avon Preserve is conserved forever through a valuable partnership between Eagle Valley Land Trust and the Town of Avon.

 When: Wednesday, June 19, 9-11am